Schedule and News

 My current research focuses on the development of a cancer lineage model including the effect of radiation-induced cellular de-differentiation.
 A coupled ODE population model is used to track stem, committed progenitor, and differentiation cells both with and without applied radiation, and the role of various internal feedbacks is under investigation.

 - Glucose-Insulin Dynamics

-I am also currently analyzing glucose-insulin interactions via analytic solution to the Bergman-Cobelli Minimal Model.
+I am also currently analyzing glucose-insulin dynamics via analytic solution to the Bergman-Cobelli minimal model.
 With the use of an expanded intermediary function, we have developed a constrained minimizing algorithm to fit patient-specific parameters for diabetes prediction.
 We are now testing this analytic-numeric approach on clinical data.

 - Active Hearing

 My thesis research centered around the development of a comprehensive model for the transduction mechanism of the mammalian cochlea.
 The fluid-solid interactions of the cochlea can be described by coupled PDEs; whereas, a micromechanical model has been developed to represent the outer hair cells' external forcing which influences the system nonlinearly.